 Score: 7

-- Pros: Attractive design, great battery life, useful outer screen
+- Pros: One of the best-looking phones available, great battery life, useful outer screen

-- Cons: AI button is underutilized, long-term durability is uncertain, inconsistent camera processing
+- Cons: AI button is wasted real estate, long-term durability remains uncertain, camera processing can be inconsistent

 Oppo Find N5